lealceldeiro/org.wcdevs.blog.core/KEYCLOAK.md

 ```
 - Compare the new data inside `appmocks/wcdevs-updated-realm.json` and `appmocks/wcdevs-realm.json`.
   Move the updated data from the updated file to the old file.
+- Once finished, you can stop the keycloak server using `docker stop kc` (`kc` should be visible if
+`docker ps -a` is issued)
+- Then it can be removed by using `docker rm kc` (and it should not be visible when `docker ps -a`
+is issued)